atomtables/AstatineOS/README.md

 - [x] custom build system (hey if it works it works)
 - [x] kernelmode code execution
 - [ ] usermode applications

+## goals
+As far as (literally everyone) says, 32-bit is mostly doomed and you should go for a 64-bit kernel.
+For the most part, I think after a good development of usermode applications, it would be a good time to transition the kernel to 64-bit MBR.
+It would remove the added complexity of segmentation while providing infinitely more space for virtual addressing.
+Before going for the added complexity it's probably still better to learn how to do it simply.

+64-bit doesn't look too hard anyway, the bootloader and boot.aex would def change but the rest of the kernel doesn't significantly look like it would need a full rewrite.
+I guess some additions like more modern hardware (remember our definition of modern is 2003) like the HPET and the APIC would be in order before a full conversion.
+It's not like I'm switching to arm anyways.
+It would also be pretty likely that some of the files would be able to interconnect, so you could have an i686 build and a x86_64 build together.
+That's for WAY later me though.

 ## Why?
 Web development, app development, development for a specific platform is fun and all.
 But at some point, you